ni124us/weather-appAPI-project/README.md

-# weather-appAPI-project-built with nodejs ejs and openweather
+# weather appAPI-project
-this app is used to determine the weather of a paticular city.
+This app is built using Nodejs,Ejs and opeweather which is  used to determine the temparature of a paticular city.